kingkero/kingkero/README.md

 ## Why kero?

 One anime I especially liked as a child was [Sgt.
 Frog](https://en.wikipedia.org/wiki/Sgt._Frog), better known as **Keroro Gunso**.
-I really liked the series and so **kero** sticked as a pseudonym for many online services.
+I really liked the series and so **kero** stuck as a pseudonym for many online services.
 Due do its brevity it is often already taken, and I'll just use **kingkero** instead (because of the alliteration and reference to Kong; my hybris is just a minor reason in choosing this prefix).